The-AI-Alliance/microsite-template/.github/PULL_REQUEST_TEMPLATE/general_code_pr.md

 * Expected output or results

 ## Checklist

-Confirm that the following have been completed:
+Confirm that the following have been completed, where applicable:

+- [ ] I have read and understood the [CONTRIBUTING](https://github.com/The-AI-Alliance/community/blob/main/CONTRIBUTING.md) guide.

+For "microsite" and other documentation changes:

-* [ ] All new functions have been documented in the `docs/` directory
+- [ ] I have followed the documentation style guide.
+- [ ] I have included appropriate screenshots, example code, etc.
+- [ ] I have verified the microsite builds successfully, i.e., `make view-local` runs without errors.
+- [ ] I have checked that external links have `target="..."` specifications by running `./check-external-links.sh` and fixed any missing cases.
+(This tool doesn't add missing links nor does it verify the links are valid.)

+For code changes:

+- [ ] I have tested the code changes in my local development environment.
-* [ ] Unit tests have been added for new functions
+- [ ] I have added and/or updated tests for all code changes.
-* [ ] Code follows the existing style and convention
+- [ ] I have followed the existing code styles and conventions.
-* [ ] API keys or sensitive information have been removed
+- [ ] I have removed all API keys and other sensitive information.

-## Additional Context
-Any additional context or information that might be helpful for reviewers:

-* Relevant discussions or meetings
-* Open questions or areas for further discussion
+- [ ] I have updated any related documentation.